Hillariousice/shopping_new_ms/README.md

 - it easy to scale services and feature using the microservice

 ## NOTE THROUGH THE README FOR EACH ARCHITECTURE TO UNDERSTAND BETTER
+## NOTE NGINX HANDLE 256 CONNECTION FOR ONE WOKER_PROCESSES

 ## YOU CAN REACH ME VIA LINKEDIN IF YOU HAVE QUESTIONS.
 https://www.linkedin.com/in/damilola-babalola-574460201/